cybernova/DNSaxfr/README.md

 License and Donations
 -------

-Written by Andrea Dari and licensed under GNU GPL v2.0
+Coded by Andrea Dari and licensed under GNU GPL v2.0

 If you have found this script useful I gladly accept donations, also symbolic through Paypal: